Get the Desktop App for Battle.net Now

 Glyph of Outbreak is currently calculated to be a slight DPS loss for Frost.
 Don't use it.

-ANYTHING ELSE TO DEAL WITH BEFORE I GO TO PANDALAND?
+ANYTHING ELSE TO DEAL WITH BEFORE I KILL BADS?

 Just two more things.
 First off, you will be DPSing in Frost Presence.
 You newcomers may be wondering why you would ever pick anything else, so just be glad that you weren't around for the last two expansions.
 Man, was it crazy!

 As for runeforging, 2H will use that old favorite, Rune of the Fallen Crusader.
-DW will put Rune of the Fallen Crusader on their mainhand weapon and Rune of Razorice on their offhand weapon.
+DW will put Rune of Razorice on their mainhand weapon and Rune of the Fallen Crusader on their offhand weapon.

 The endless hunger will soon take hold of you, death knight.
 When it does, you will feel pain immeasurable.
 There is only one remedy for the suffering: the hunger must be sated.